vacp2p/rfc/content/docs/rfcs/51/README.md

 Hot spots occur (similar to DHTs), when a specific mesh network (shard) becomes responsible for (several) large multicast groups (content topics).
 The opposite problem occurs when a mesh only carries multicast groups with very few participants: this might cause bad connectivity within the mesh.

-If a node is part of many content topics which are all spread over different shards, the node will potentially be exposed to a lot of network traffic.

 None of the proposed autsharding methods can solve this problem.